Rush Limbaugh and another hour of broadcast excellence.

 And this is what Assad sees.

-You know, Al-Qaeda is uh is fighting him.
+You know, Al-Qaeda is fighting him.

-So Al Qaeda's on the ground.
+So Al-Qaeda is on the ground.

-They constitute the rebels in Syria, and it's on the table now that they might have guessed themselves, their own people, to frame Basher, make it look like he's doing it for the express purpose of having us come in and take out their opposition, their enemy, Basher, which it looks like we're getting ready to do for them.
+And it's on the table now that they might have gassed themselves, their own people, to frame Bashur, make it look like he's doing it for the express purpose of having us come in and take out their opposition, their enemy, Basher, which it looks like we're getting ready to do for them.

-And you've heard some people question why in the world we want to be on the same side as Al Qaeda in this.
+And you've heard some people question why in the world we want to be on the same side as Al-Qaeda in this.

 Because Obama looks at guys like Basher and Mubarak and the Shah of Iran as absolute reprobates.